 I have no problem with the government running a surplus ahead of schedule, but the devil is, as is always the case, in the detail.
 And let’s face it, $7.1bn in the context of a $2 trillion economy (as Australia is) is, at best, a mere rounding error.

 And therein lies the problem.
 The headline $7.1bn is a forecast number.
-We won’t know if it actually eventuates for years to come (and by then you’ll probably have forgotten that we were meant to be in surplus).
+We won’t know if it actually eventuates for some time to come (and by then you’ll probably have forgotten that we were meant to be in surplus).

 I am not a fan of ‘point estimates’ such as these, so I dug into the Budget papers to find the range of possible budget surplus outcomes.
 Here’s what I found buried deep in one of the papers: